By Sandra Miller

 When we roamed the earth in loincloths we got much, much vitamin D than our guidelines say is adequate.
 What this means is: Follow the guidelines of 600 to 800 IU’s, and you are sure to be deficient.
 Our 40 hour indoor work week has depleted our life force.
 Even if you use a “safe tanning” bed, did you know that if you wash your skin with soap after sunbathing, you literally “wash away” the vitamin D.

 Dr. Mercola says that his research has turned up this:

 ” In order for your body to absorb vitamin D from the skin, you must not wash your skin with soap for approximately 48 hours!”

 Much longer than we once believed.
 So, unfortunately, it’s pretty clear that we need several things to happen if we are to absorb our vitamin D from the sun.
-He claims that water alone will not wash the Vitamin D away.so rinsing important areas poses no issue.
+He claims that water alone will not wash the Vitamin D away and that rinsing important areas poses no issue.

 Whew!
 My husband would have to be pretty understanding if I chose not to shower for 2 days.
-That is why supplementation tends to be the surest way to get what we need.
 But much caution is needed when supplementing.
 Vitamin D is a fat soluble vitamin and is not excreted in urine quickly like some other vitamins.
-Vitamin D, in fact, is not just a vitamin.
+Vitamin D in fact, is not just a vitamin.
 It is a pro-hormone.
 A pro-hormone that is responsible for over 2000 genetic responses.
 It’s pretty clear to see that if our DNA is compromised due to lack of sufficient vitamin D, we are at great risk of turning on the genes that cause the disease process.

 Watch Dr. Mercola’s Video for all the details